pymc-devs/pymc.io/blog/blog_gsoc_2023.md

 1. __How did you get involved in open source software?__

-     I participated in a PyMC sprint in July 2022, organized with Data Umbrella.
+     I participated in a [PyMC sprint in July 2022](https://blog.dataumbrella.org/data-umbrella-pymc-2022-report), organized with Data Umbrella.
 I remember Reshama Shaikh, Ravin Kumar, Rowan Schaefer, and Oriol Abril Pla being really nice and super helpful.
 They taught me how git works and how to tidy up doc strings.

      The world of open source was definitely overwhelming at first but I enjoyed being in a completely foreign environment.
-I just lurked on github for the next few months before applying to GSoC.
+I just lurked on GitHub for the next few months before applying to GSoC.

 1. __What are you expecting or hoping to get out of your GSoC experience?__